cartesi/cips/cips/cip-6.md

 - configure the Rollups with arguments to the constructor;
 - send the Setup Input responsible for informing the Cartesi Machine about its deployment address;
 - create a new (4 bytes) `RollupsId` for the recently deployed application;
-- store a an array, indexed by `RollupsId`s and providing its deployed addresses;
+- store an array, indexed by `RollupsId`s and providing its deployed addresses;
 - offer an endpoint for the above array.
 - emit an event containing: the constructor arguments, the `RollupsId` and the address of the application.